Locations:

 A note from Cleveland Clinic

 Pitted keratolysis is a bacterial infection that can cause your feet to smell bad.
-If you still have an odor coming from your feet after you wash your feet at the end of the day, it’s a sign that you have pitted keratolysis.
-Visit your healthcare provider if you have symptoms so they can offer treatment to remove the infection from your body.
+If you still have an odor coming from your feet after you wash them at the end of the day, it’s a sign that you have pitted keratolysis.
+Visit a healthcare provider if you have symptoms so they can offer treatment to remove the infection from your body.
 Prevent the bacteria from returning by changing your shoes and socks when they get wet and wearing shoes with good airflow.

 Medically Reviewed

-Last reviewed by a Cleveland Clinic medical professional on 06/17/2022.
+Last reviewed on 06/17/2022.

-Learn more about our editorial process.
+Learn more about the Health Library and our editorial process.

 Ad